Birth Injury Lawyers in Fort Wayne

 Welcoming a child to your family is supposed to be a cause for celebration.
 While the vast majority of childbirths proceed without complication, when a birth injury occurs life’s most joyful occasion can quickly give rise to fearful emotions about the financial and emotional burden that must be shouldered due to a physician’s negligence.

 Strides in technology, physician schooling, and parental education have greatly diminished the number of birth injuries occurring each year.
-However, America nearly leads the pack of birth injuries amongst developed nations.
+However, America nearly leads the pack of birth injuries among developed nations.

 The saddest aspect of a birth injury is that the majority could have been prevented if it were not for a physician failing to notice one of the following factors: